timhaintz/timhaintz.github.io/_drafts/draft-post.md

 Get-ADComputer cmdlet, I'm using -Filter * and -Properties * to retrive all machines and also all information about those machines.

 $servers = $servers | Where-Object{$_.dnshostname} | Sort-Object -Property 'CN'
 Checks that the computer object contains a dnshostname value.
+I also use [Sort-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/sort-object?view=powershell-6) to sort the list of servers from their CN value or server name.

 Write-Host is being used to present feedback to the user running the script.